acb2-au/spooky-electron-apps/slides/README.md

 Alt text: A bunch of horses saying "neigh"

-> (Because I can’t embed sound into uploaded slideshows, image hearing a bunch of horses going neigh and not knowing where it’s coming from!)
+> (Because I can’t embed sound into uploaded slideshows, imagine hearing a bunch of horses going neigh and not knowing where it’s coming from!)

 ## Slide 27